The Fine Art of Managing Risk

 2016 was the year of unpredictability.
 For the laymen it was shocking but for Lloyd’s Underwriters, it was even more alarming.

 The triggering of Article 50 creates a prolonged period of uncertainty for Corporate Risk Managers.
-Over the next two (or potentially longer) years, the renegotiation process mixes a cocktail of risks that threatens to intoxicate and destabilise normally sober corporate risk managers.

 What are the social and digital forces that are operating in the connected risk framework?